Asymptotics of the ground state energy of heavy molecules and related topics: Framework

 Here $\varsigma \in \{1,\ldots,q\}$ is a \emph{spin variable\/} .

-\begin{remark} \begin{enumerate}[label=(\roman*), fullwidth] \item Meanwhile for \emph{bosons\/} one should consider this operator on the space of symmetric functions.
+\begin{remark} \begin{enumerate}[label=(\roman*), wide, labelindent=0pt] \item Meanwhile for \emph{bosons\/} one should consider this operator on the space of symmetric functions.
 The results would be very different from what we will get here.
 Since our methods fail in that framework, we consider only fermions here.

-\item In this Chapter we do not have magnetic field and we can assume that $q=1$; for $q\ge 1$ no modifications of our arguments is required and results are the same albeit with different numerical coefficients.
-In the next chapters we introduce magnetic field (external or self-generated) we will be interested in $d=3$, $q=2$ and
+\item In this paper we do not have magnetic field and we can assume that $q=1$; for $q\ge 1$ no modifications of our arguments is required and results are the same albeit with different numerical coefficients.
+In the next papers we introduce magnetic field (external or self-generated) we will be interested in $d=3$, $q=2$ and

-where $\boldsymbol{\upsigma} =(\upsigma _1,\upsigma _2,\upsigma _3)$, $\upsigma _k$ are Pauli matrices. \end{enumerate} \end{remark}
+where $\boldupsigma =(\upsigma _1,\upsigma _2,\upsigma _3)$, $\upsigma _k$ are Pauli matrices. \end{enumerate} \end{remark}

-Let us assume that \begin{claim} Operator $\mathsf{H}$ is self-adjoint on ${\fH}$. \end{claim}
+Let us assume that \begin{claim} Operator $\mathbf{H}$ is self-adjoint on ${\fH}$. \end{claim}

 As usual we will never discuss this assumption.